U.S.-Iran Talks Put Strait of Hormuz Access in Focus

 Article

-The source trail starts with Al Jazeera.
+The source trail starts with NPR.
 Other cited sources remain attributed and are used only when they support the same event or add relevant context.

 What Changed